linushak/devstarCode/README.md

 <img align="left" src="images/devstar_spy.png" width = "60px">

-Fortunately, one of our companions is a spy, Tom Kurious, and have managed to sneak into the Alien War Ship.
-During our missions, he will report valueable information that might help us bring down the Alien War Ship!
+Fortunately, one of our companions is a spy, Tom Kurious, and he have managed to sneak into the Alien War Ship.
+During our missions, he will report valueable information that might help us to bring down the Alien War Ship!

 ## How to play ##